-Prepare vegetables stock: boil vegetables and mushroom in a big pot.
+Prepare vegetables stock: boil vegetables (except of potatoes) and mushroom in a big pot.

 After 30 minutes add sausage and potatoes.

 After another 30 minutes pour stirred sourdough.
 Let the flavor mix for 15 minutes.

 Add horseradish and cream, first stir them with a cup of soup, then pour it to the pot.

 Add salt and pepper and marjoram.